j2labs/quickness/README.md

 Installing Quickness is basically just cloning a repo and turning on the environment.

-You can use a fresh AWS box from anywhere, including local VM's.
+You can use a fresh Ubuntu box from anywhere, including local VM's.

 ## New Remote Box